• Skip to primary navigation

 Sous Vide Resources

-As more and more of our cooking group learn about sous vide, many are sharing some of their resources for recipes, tips, techniques and equipment.
-I'll try to share some of these with you here.
-If there is a link to Amazon.com, it most likely will be an affiliate like and I may make a small commission.
-It's typically not much but it does help defray some of my server expenses.
+As more members of our cooking group learn about sous vide, many are sharing some of their resources for recipes, tips, techniques, and equipment.
+I’ll try to share some of these with you here.
+If there is a link to Amazon.com, it most likely will be an affiliate link, and I may make a small commission.
+It’s typically not much, but it does help defray some of my server expenses.

 Recipes

-Many of us have found some great information including recipes at Anova, the maker of the sous vide machine many of us are using.
+Many of us have found some great information, including recipes, at Anova, the maker of the sous vide machine we are using.
 The recipes are at Anova Recipes.

 Another good source is SeriousEats for everything sous vide including a lot of fabulous recipes.